instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 3. We slightly modify the original system prompt used in the original paper to perform a rewrite of the summary.
     Using `Instructor`, we also get validation of the generated output with our `field_validator`s that we defined above

+4. If you've chosen a value that is larger than 0.08, make sure to increase this value in case you need to do multiple rewrites

 This summarization function yields a result which triples the number of entities while mantaining the same number of tokens.
 We can also see that stylistically, the summary is a lot more natural.

 **First Iteration**